genai-impact/ecologits/docs/methodology/llm_inference.md

 | OpenAI           | Microsoft           |

-For each datacenter provider, we use their gloabally averaged PUE number.
+For each datacenter provider, we use their globally averaged PUE number.

 | Datacenter Provider | PUE  | Source |
 |---------------------|------|--------|